-12. Resources and Support
+12 Resources and Support

-A wide range of practice materials and resources (i.e. lesson plans, classroom activities, sample papers, teacher's guide, etc.) along with valuable information about the content and format of the LTE qualification are available at languagecert.org.
+A wide range of practice materials and resources (i.e. sample papers, teacher's guide, practice books, etc.) along with valuable information about the content and format of the LTE qualifications are available at languagecert.org.